 );

-var result = Platform.Function.ParseJSON(String(response.Content));
+var result = Platform.Function.ParseJSON(String(response.Response));

 See Also